irmen/prog8/docs/source/libraries.rst

 prog8_lib
 ---------
-Low level language support.
+Low-level language support.
 You should not normally have to bother with this directly.
 The compiler needs it for various built-in system routines.